mixu/wildglob/readme.md

 - `patterns`: a single glob string, or an array of glob expressions.
 To exclude items, start the glob with `!` to negate the match.
 - `opts.cwd`: The working directory; defaults to `process.cwd()`.
 All glob expressions which refer to a relative path e.g `*/**.js` or `./foo/*` are resolved in the working directory.
 - `opts.root`: When glob expressions refer to an absolute path e.g. `/foo/*`, resolve them as if the initial `/` was replaced with `opts.root`.
 Basically allows you to pretend that the fs root is somewhere else.
 Defaults to `/`.
-- `opts.engine`: a function with the following signature `function(filepath, glob, opts)`.
+- `opts.match`: a function with the following signature `function(filepath, glob)`.
 Called for each file to perform an exact glob match; should return true if the glob pattern matches.
-- `opts.engineOpts`: passed to the matching engine
 - `opts.abspath`: normally, relative globs return relative paths and absolute globs return absolute paths.
 Setting `abspath` to true will cause all paths returned from `wildglob` to be full absolute paths.
 - `opts.fs`: allows substituting `fs` with a different object.